 These surges can catch the technical trader off-guard.
 As well as the financial loss, it often causes them question their own ability and even if they want to continue trading at all.

 Big economic releases, when they surprise markets, can move currencies hundreds of pips within minutes.

-Interest rates are one vital component that professional traders need when pricing everything from currency exchange rates, to bond yields to stock market valuations.
-Understanding the economic data that will influence interest rate decisions is therefore essential to success as a currency trader.
+Interest rates are one vital component that analysts need when pricing everything from currency exchange rates, to bond yields to stock market valuations.
+Understanding the economic data that will influence interest rate decisions is therefore essential to success as a financial trader.

 The core CPI measures inflation without food and energy.
 It is wise to look at both since food and energy represent real and sometimes very significant amounts of inflation within the economy.

 The PPI measures the price changes of goods and raw materials that producers use in the manufacture of goods.
 It also reports changes in final wholesale goods prices.
 The evidence is that these costs will eventually pass to the consumer and lead to future price rises in the shops.

 Released monthly by the Bureau of Labor Statistics, the NFP can cause considerable volatility in all financial markets.
 When the NFP reports strong job creation, this means spare capacity is coming out of the economy.

 3. Gross Domestic Product

 Gross domestic product, or GDP, is a very broad measure of economic output in a country.
 In other words, GDP represents the overall size of the economy.
 The growth in real GDP, after adjusting for inflation, is the headline figure that the financial press usually reports.
 This shows the rate the economy is growing or contracting over a certain period.

-These reports can give an important insight into shifts in economic conditions.
+These reports can give an insight into shifts in economic conditions on main street.
 However, things such as weather and major events often cause substantial variations.
 Consumer confidence is a leading indicator.
 Unlike retail sales, it looks toward the future.
 The report surveys consumers and looks at their attitude towards spending and savings six months ahead.

 5. Manufacturing, Inventories and Sales

-This report informs us of important changes in the activities of manufacturers, wholesalers and retailers.
-Of most interest to Forex traders are the components of sales and inventories.
+This report informs of important changes in the activities of manufacturers, wholesalers and retailers.
+Of most interest to are the components of sales and inventories.
 The inventories component shows if stock-supplies of unsold goods are growing or contracting.